What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 8. Sun Studio – Memphis

-Widely known as “The Birthplace of Rock ‘N Roll” with its share of rich historical value, visiting Sun Studio is one of the coolest things to do in Tennessee.
+Widely known as “The Birthplace of Rock ‘N Roll” with its share of rich historical value, visiting Sun Studio is one of the coolest things to visit in Tennessee.

 It is probably one of the most famous recording studios, opened by the rock ‘n roll creator Sam Philips on January 3, 1950, at 706 Union Avenue in Memphis.
 Earlier, this place was known as Memphis Recording Service, which shared a great deal with sun records now and again.